HTD-Health/playbook-OUTDATED/education-budget.md

 # Education budget
 Starting January 1, 2019, we are introducing a yearly education budget for each person.
 We want to be more transparent and we believe that having the coherent rules regarding extra learning opportunities will help.

 ### What is the amount of a yearly education budget?
-The amount depends on the number of hours a person works per week.
-A full-time employee (40 hours per week on average) gets 5 000 PLN education budget in 2020.
-In 2019 education budget was 4 000 PLN.
+It is 5 000 PLN education budget in 2020.
+In 2019 the education budget was 4 000 PLN.

+### Is everyone eligible for the education budget?
+The education budget applies to all the employees, regardless of the type of contract.
+Therefore no matter whether you have a B2B contract, Umowa Zlecenie or Umowa o Pracę you have an education budget.

 ### What if I don't work full-time?
 We've made some updates to the policy in June 2020.
 If you work fewer hours than full time, your budget is still 5 000 PLN in 2020.